Musfique-Ahmed/Hate-Speech-Reasoning-Survey/README.md

 ├── index.html             # Landing page linking to the survey
 ├── assets/
 │   ├── form-page-1.png    # Screenshot of the survey form (Page 1)
-│   └── form-page-2.png    # Screenshot of the survey form (Page 2)
+│   ├── form-page-2.png    # Screenshot of the survey form (Page 2)
+│   └── cover.png          # Screenshot of webpage
 ├── README.md              # Project documentation
 ```